kwad-pylot/Raw-Image-Converter/README.md

 - **raw_conversion.log**: Detailed text log of the conversion process
 - **deletion_log.log**: Detailed text log of the deletion process

+All log files are stored in the directory being processed, not in the script's location.
+This allows you to maintain separate logs for different photo collections and ensures that when you run the deletion tool, it will find the correct conversion logs.

 ## Examples

 ### Converting a specific folder of raw images: